andreasgerstmayr/fava-dashboards/README.md

 Before submitting a PR, please run `make build` to build the frontend in production mode, and add the compiled frontend to the PR.

-## Why no React/Svelte/X?
-The main reason is simplicity.
-This project is small enough to use plain HTML/CSS/JS and Jinja2 templates only, and doesn't warrant using a modern and ever-changing web development toolchain.
-Currently it requires only two external dependencies: pyyaml and echarts.

 ## Articles
 * [Dashboards with Beancount and Fava](https://www.andreasgerstmayr.at/2023/03/12/dashboards-with-beancount-and-fava.html)